johnnymoreira91/init-typescript-SOLID/README.md

-# TS + Mongo
+# TS - SOLID

 ## This is it

-This is a initial server with typescript
+This is a initial server with typescript using SOLID
   - typescript
   - jest
   - babel
   - eslint
-  - mongoDb

 ## How to start?

-  - add on the root folder .env
-    - MONGO_USER=root
-    - MONGO_PASSWORD=InitialPassWord
-    - MONGO_DATABASE=yourDataBase

   i'm using yarn, but you can use npm run